ONE YEAR AFTER (John Matherson #2) (audiobook) by William Forstchen

 *********SPOILER ALERT*************

-The main thrust of the book is a burgeoning federal vs. local conflict symbolized by this demand for most of Black Mountain's local militia.
+A main theme is a burgeoning federal vs. local conflict symbolized by this demand for most of Black Mountain's local militia.
 If the militia joins the national army the town of Black Mountain is left defenseless The federal administrator is a cardboard cut-out of a toady bureaucrat who does not really know how to lead people but uses his connections to bully them instead.
 He has the superior military hardware in the form of Apache helicopters, but no particular skill in using his advantage.
 In opposition we have John Matherson who has become his town's patriarch and is willing to have his town destroyed rather than submit.

 The series of fights throughout the second half of the book were interesting but rather pointless.
 Why would this federal administrator want to destroy one of the few places that can actually feed and defend itself?
 His style is all wrong for a brown-nosing toady - those guys know how to manipulate people and this guy does not.
 Most of the conflict in this book could have been solved with two or three short-wave radio conversations that included John Matherson from Asheville to the new federal government location outside of Washington, D.C.